Misused Scripture: Proverbs 13:24 - Spare the Rod

 Look, the tagline of what I do is "Reclaiming Scripture for love and liberation."

 I'll do a whole post about this, but the first step in reclaiming Scripture is just understanding what it actually does or does not say.
-The Bible does not condemn women to second-place citizens.
+The Bible does not condemn women to second-class citizenship.
 It does not say that LGBTQ people or their relationships are sinful.
 It's not pro-market-capitalism.
-You actually have to twist the words of Scripture in order for it to fit into an anti-woman, anti-queer, pro-captialism perspective.
+You actually have to twist the words of Scripture to make it fit into an anti-woman, anti-queer, pro-capitalism perspective.

 But the second step in reclaiming Scripture for love and liberation is to measure its velocity or trajectory, not merely individual points along the line.